-- (c) A severance for the creation of a parcel for an estate winery/cidery, or farm winery/cidery, or micro-brewery shall be not smaller than 40 hectares for lands designated Prime Agricultureal Area, or smaller than 8 hectares for lands designated Rural. - (d) Farm wineries may be established on lots of record existing on September 1, 2007 where such parcels are not less than 3.2 hectares in size and which otherwise meet the requirements of the implementing Zoning By-law. - (e) Nothing within any policy shall be interpreted as permitting any special event that is not directly related to a winery, cidery or small-scale micro-brewery located on the site unless approved through an amendment to the Zoning Bylaw or a Temporary Use By-law.
+- b) All wineries, cideries, small-scale micro-breweries and accessory uses to wineries such are expected to rely solely on private water services and subsurface systems that meet the requirements of the agency having jurisdiction. - c) A severance for the creation of a parcel for an estate winery/cidery, or farm winery/cidery, or micro-brewery shall be not smaller than 40 hectares for lands designated Prime Agricultureal Area, or smaller than 8 hectares for lands designated Rural. - d) Farm wineries may be established on lots of record existing on September 1, 2007 where such parcels are not less than 3.2 hectares in size and which otherwise meet the requirements of the implementing Zoning By-law. - e) Nothing within any policy shall be interpreted as permitting any special event that is not directly related to a winery, cidery or small-scale micro-brewery located on the site unless approved through an amendment to the Zoning Bylaw or a Temporary Use By-law.
 This policy applies to events, such as weddings and music or other festivals.
-Special events shall be secondary to an agricultural use, small scale and shall expressly not be permitted where in the opinion of the Council the event will create a nuisance, or be offensive or incompatible with surrounding uses. - (f) Estate Wineries and cideries may be permitted as ansecondary agricultural agricultural-related use, to the principal agricultural operation subject to the following policies: - The implementing Zoning By-law will establish zone provisions for the establishment of estate wineries. - All estate wineries or cideries shall be subject to a site specific zoning by-law amendment. - Land that is arable for viticulture and/or the production of fruit crops shall be in full production. - Wines or ciders produced within an estate winery or cidery shall be made from fruit grown predominately inthe vineyard and/or fruit farm located on the same landas the farm winery as well as other lands consideredpart of the farmer's own farm operation, and secondarily from locally grown fruit or juice. - The retail sale of wine or cider produced on site will be permitted.
-The implementing Zoning By-law will set out specific retail floor area provisions. - A hospitality room where wine or cider and limited complimentary food services up to 50 people is served and products are sold, as well as a farm market / fruit stand, are permitted as accessory uses to an estate winery or cidery.
+Special events shall be secondary to an agricultural use, small scale and shall expressly not be permitted where in the opinion of the Council the event will create a nuisance, or be offensive or incompatible with surrounding uses. - f) Estate Wineries and cideries may be permitted as ansecondary agricultural agricultural-related use, to the principal agricultural operation subject to the following policies: - The implementing Zoning By-law will establish zone provisions for the establishment of estate wineries. - All estate wineries or cideries shall be subject to a site specific zoning by-law amendment. - Land that is arable for viticulture and/or the production of fruit crops shall be in full production. - Wines or ciders produced within an estate winery or cidery shall be made from fruit grown predominately in the vineyard and/or fruit farm located on the same land as the farm winery as well as other lands considered part of the farmer's own farm operation, and secondarily from locally grown fruit or juice.